peterjc/backports.lzma/README.md

 can still install the backport.
 This is useful for two reasons, first testing the two act the same way, and second it is possible that your Python installation lacks the standard library 'lzma'.
-This can happen if Python was installed from source and XY Utils was not available.
-If this was a systems level Python install, as a user you could still install XY Utils and this backport under your own account.
+This can happen if Python was installed from source and XZ Utils was not available.
+If this was a systems level Python install, as a user you could still install XZ Utils and this backport under your own account.

 This is using the shared 'backports' namespace introduced by Brandon